JonathanBedrava/ml-audio-restoration/README.md

 Deep learning-based audio restoration system for enhancing 78rpm vinyl records with denoising and stereo separation capabilities.

+**Note:** This project was designed with training on NVIDIA Jetson devices in mind (for experimental edge AI purposes), but works on any CUDA-compatible GPU system or CPU.

 ## Features

 - **Audio Denoising**: U-Net based model to remove noise, crackles, and pops from vintage recordings
 - **Bandwidth Extension**: Super-resolution model to restore high-frequency content and transients (22.05kHz → 44.1kHz)
-- **Stereo Separation**: AI-powered mono-to-stereo conversion with spatial enhancement
+- **Stereo Separation**: AI-powered mono-to-stereo conversion with spatial enhancement and decorrelation loss
+- **Test Generation**: Automatic test output generation during training for quality monitoring
 - **End-to-End Pipeline**: Complete workflow from raw audio to restored stereo output
+- **Remote Training**: Scripts for training on remote GPU servers (e.g., Jetson devices)

 ## Project Structure